pactumjs/pactum/docs/contract-testing.md

 Learn more about contract testing at [pact.io](https://docs.pact.io)

-> Pactum is inspired from **pact.io**.
-Pactum works at HTTP layer while pact.io works at unit testing level.
+> Pactum is inspired by **pact.io**.
+Pactum works at the HTTP layer while pact.io works at the unit testing level.

 ## Table of contents